ManiAm/RAG-Search/README.md

     docker compose up -d

-Allow enough time for the `rag-talk` container to get initialized.
-The `rag-talk` backend can connect to ollama, qdrant, and embed-server either locally within Docker or externally across hosts (e.g., in production or distributed deployment).
+Allow enough time for the `rag-search` container to get initialized.
+The `rag-search` backend can connect to ollama, qdrant, and embed-server either locally within Docker or externally across hosts (e.g., in production or distributed deployment).
 In latter case, update the service endpoint URLs in [config.py](core/config.py) as needed.

-These URLs provide access to different parts of the `rag-talk`:
+These URLs provide access to different parts of the `rag-search`:

 - Web Interface: http://localhost:8000/
 - Swagger API docs: http://localhost:8000/api/docs